Amazing Benefits Of Fasting You Should Know About

 Try not to physically exhaust yourself.
 Light exercises are however recommended.
 You should consult with a dietician or nutritionist to help you chalk out a diet plan to maximize the benefits of fasting.

-The benefits of fasting can be numerous, however, it does not act as a substitute for mental health problems.
 Do not use fasting as a method to treat chronic mental health problems.
 Consult a professional medical advisor for proper guidance and treatment.

 benefits of fasting